-Several United Methodist churches were involved in services celebrating the life of the Rev. Dr. Martin Luther King Jr. during services and community events on Jan.
+Western Pennsylvania United Methodist leaders and churches will celebrate the life and ministry of the Rev. Dr. Martin Luther King Jr. during services and community events on Jan.
 18, 19 and 20, 2020.
-They'll honor the preacher who, in 1964 at age 35 became the youngest man to win the Nobel Peace Prize at the age of 35 for his nonviolent leadership of the U.S. Civil Rights Movement, work which he continued until April 4, 1968, when he was assassinated in Memphis, TN.
+They'll honor the preacher who, in 1964 at age 35, became the youngest man to win the Nobel Peace Prize.
+He was selected for his nonviolent leadership of the U.S. Civil Rights Movement, work which he continued until April 4, 1968, when he was assassinated in Memphis, TN.